God, this is such a black day for the American left.

 Faithful in Ohio say party must find voice.

-Now the he's a member of Congress from Illinois, and he he he heads up the Democrat Congressional Campaign Committee, which is his job to get as many Democrats elected to the House as possible.
+What happened is that Rom Emmanuel, Clinton acolyte, now he's a member of Congress from Illinois, and he heads up the Democrat Congressional Campaign Committee, which is his job to get as many Democrats elected to the House as possible.

 He went out to Columbus for fundraising and an outreach and a town meeting and so forth.

-Ford Huffman, a Columbus Ohio attorney, said, Can I give you a piece of advice?
+Ford Huffman, a Columbus, Ohio attorney, said, can I give you a piece of advice?

-They obviously believe it's their winning issue.
+They obviously believe it's their winning issue, the Republicans.

-The Republicans, why can't we get out in front with it and say there is not an issue about security?
+Why can't we get out in front with it and say there is not an issue about security?

 Every American believes in securing America.

-Emanuel tried to answer that question, asserting his eagerness to challenge the White House, but said he doesn't believe national security should be a political issue.
+Emmanuel tried to answer that question, asserting his eagerness to challenge the White House, but said he doesn't believe national security should be a political issue.

 As Emmanuel spoke, the lawyer turned his head and told those sitting around him, sounds like we're trying to dodge the issue.